Kingston Heath Golf Club

-With a choice of either having to pitch or putt up the embankment, I decided that a bad putt is usually better than a bad pitch.
+With a choice of either having to pitch or putt up the embankment, I decided that a bad putt is usually safer than a bad pitch.
 But I had no room for error, because once (or if!)
 I made it up to the putting surface, the green then slopes quickly away from me, so good luck getting it to stop!
 I couldn’t get it to stop, and watched it roll 10 feet past the pin but was lucky that it didn’t roll into the bunker!

 A player needs to have the creativity of Phil Mickelson with the wedge if you put your ball in the wrong spots at Kingston Heath.
 Upon reflection, a better miss on eleven would be in the bunker.
 At least you could get some spin out of the bunker.
 But miss it left like I did, and you will make five as I did!

 The World-Famous Fifteenth

-The sun was beginning its descent when we reached the world-famous 154-yard par 3 fifteenth.
+The sun was beginning its descent when we reached the world-famous 141-meter (154-yard) par 3 fifteenth.
 Standing on the tee, all you can see is trouble!
 The green is surrounded by deep and punishing bunkers.
 I think I counted 12 in total!
-None are more famous than the 6-foot-deep Big Bertha which cuts sharply into the green on the left.
-I lasered 133-yards to the pin, which rested in the middle of the green.
+None are more famous than the 2-meter-deep Big Bertha which cuts sharply into the green on the left.
+I lasered 122 meters to the pin, which rested in the middle of the green.
 Fifteen was playing with the wind, which I thought would cancel out the fact that the hole is uphill.
 With enough calculations to satisfy my inner math geek, I settled on a 9-iron and eyed my target- the right side of the green.

 With numbers swirling in my mind, Big Bertha struck fear in me at the top of my backswing.
 Overcompensating for a pull, I didn’t commit to the swing and left it out to the right.
 I did everything at the last second to avoid that bunker, only to watch it descend into one of the many bunkers on the right.
 But the mission was accomplished because I missed Big Bertha!
 I hit a great bunker shot out, but couldn’t save par.